 It's as if the wickedly observant Alice Munro and the bawdy Al Purdy had produced a love child, by way of a gritty newsroom...
 (Toronto Star, April 30, 2006)

-He continues to write editorials and columns for The Telegram.
+He also writes editorials and columns for The Telegram.